Paris in the Belle Époque: Government and politics

 The burning of the Tuileries Palace by the Commune meant that there was no longer a residence for the French head of state.
 The Élysée Palace was chosen as the new residence in 1873.
-It was built between 1718 and 1722 by the architect Armand-Claude Mollet for Louis Henri de La Tour d'Auvergne, Count of Évreux, then purchased in 1753 by King Lous XV for his mistress, the Marquise de Pompadour.
+It was built between 1718 and 1722 by the architect Armand-Claude Mollet for Louis Henri de La Tour d'Auvergne, Count of Évreux, then purchased in 1753 by King Louis XV for his mistress, the Marquise de Pompadour.
 During the period of the French Consulate, it was owned by Joachim Murat, one of Napoleon's marshals.
 In 1805, Napoleon made it one of his imperial residences, and it became the official presidential residence when his nephew, Louis-Napoléon, the future Emperor Napoleon III, became President of the Second Republic.
 During the Bourbon Restoration of 1815–1830, the Élysée gardens were a popular amusement park.
 The Élysée Palace had no large room for ceremonial events, so a large ballroom was added during the Third Republic.

 The most memorable Parisian civic event during the period was the funeral of Victor Hugo in 1885.
 Hundreds of thousands of Parisians lined the Champs-Élysées to see the passage of his coffin.
 The Arc de Triomphe was draped in black.
 The remains of the writer were placed in the Panthéon, formerly the Church of Saint-Geneviève, which had been turned into a mausoleum for great Frenchmen during the French Revolution, then turned back into a church in April 1816, during the Bourbon Restoration.
 After several changes during the 19th century, it was secularized again in 1885 for the occasion of Victor Hugo's funeral.